amidos2006/procengine/README.md

     - `replaceTile1:count1|replaceTile2:count2|...|replaceTileN:countN`: Is executed the same way like Starting Rules (`replaceTile` must be defined in the Names Section).
 It could be rewritten as `startingRule1|startingRule2|...|startingRuleN`.

 For a simple way to construct the initialization object try using this tool ([link](http://cdn.rawgit.com/amidos2006/procengine/master/Example/index.html)).

-## Games by ProcEngine
-- [BAMLike](https://amidos2006.itch.io/bamlike): A tribute to Beneath Apple Manor (BAM).
-BAM is the first procedurally generated game with Permadeath (predates Rogue).

-send us your games and feedback to (amidos2002@hotmail.com).